theanurin/docker-images/README.md

 # Image reason

-For development and testing purposes we need pre-setup Postgres server to automate development and auto-testing actvity.
+For development and testing purposes we need pre-setup Postgres server to automate development and auto-testing activity.
 The container has pre-defined empty database (with flag table to ensure non-production case) and two users.

 # Spec